How to Choose a Doctor You Can Talk To

 - What are your thoughts about complementary or alternative treatments, such as...?

 When making a decision about which doctor to choose, you might want to ask yourself questions like:

 - Did the doctor give me a chance to ask questions?

 - Was the doctor really listening to me?

 - Could I understand what the doctor was saying?
 Was I comfortable asking him or her to say it again?

 Once you’ve chosen a doctor, make your first actual care appointment.
 This visit may include a medical history and a physical exam.
 Be sure to bring your medical records, or have them sent from your former doctor.
 Bring a list of your current medicines or put the medicines in a bag and take them with you.
 If you haven’t already met the doctor, ask for extra time during this visit to ask any questions you have about the doctor or the practice.

-For More Information About How to Find a Doctor Who Listens to You
+For More Information About Choosing a Doctor

 National Library of Medicine